UNC-optics/CaPuLeT/README.md

 # An open-source system for pupillometry and locomotor tracking in head-fixed mice

 Designed by members of the Pégard and Rodríguez-Romaguera Labs at the University of North Carolina at Chapel Hill, this locomotion wheel for head-fixed mice allows researchers to capture locomotion, pupil dynamics, and body kinematics simultaneously.
-Our system relies on two sperate cameras, an infared camera placed at eye-level to capture pupil size and an additional monochrome camera to record body kinematics.
+Our system relies on two sperate cameras, an infared camera placed at eye-level to capture pupil size and an additional camera to record body kinematics.
 Our system is capable of capturing  locomotion, or the mouse's movement across time, as our wheel system is attatched to a mounted rotary encoder.

 ![Pupillometry System Labled (4_4_2024)](https://github.com/jovantormesvaquerano/PeRo-Lab-Pupillometry-Wheel/assets/135740829/b9ecf772-b775-42db-a923-65d1e1a13e8c)